abrahamwoubie/Summer_School_RL/tasks.md

 ## Project (done during second week, 21.8 - 25.8, and onward)
 Deadline: TBA (~2 weeks after summer school) <br>
-Returnables: Final report and source code
+Returnables: Final report and source code <br>
+Report and source code will be returned to the Moodle (link will be added later).

 Second week will consist of working on a pre-defined project/task, writing a report with theory, methodology, experiment setup and final results as well as returning source code produced.